 The process to make isolate begins with hemp plant material which undergoes extraction resulting in a thick oily substance.
 This extract is known as full-spectrum because it contains a whole-plant chemical profile that mirrors that of the original plant source.
-The compounds found in this in this oil include cannabinoids, terpenes, flavonoids, chlorophyll, fatty acids and more.
+The compounds found in this oil include cannabinoids, terpenes, flavonoids, chlorophyll, fatty acids, and more.

 To isolate the cannabidiol, further processing of this whole-plant extract is performed.
-Filtering removes the excess plant compounds, while heating transforms the naturally occurring, raw CBDA into the activated CBD.
+Filtering removes the excess plant compounds before the CBD is separated from the other cannabinoids and terpenes through distillation.
 The result is a crystalline substance containing up to 99% pure CBD.

-The versatility of isolate is one of the most attractive things about it.
-As a consumer, you'll find a wide range of products from pure isolate sold alone, to a wide variety of products crafted with isolate as the main ingredient.
-The following list outlines some of the most common isolate product types:
+The versatility of CBD isolate is one of the most attractive things about it.
+As a consumer, you'll find a wide range of products from pure isolate sold alone, to a wide variety of products crafted with isolate as the main ingredient:

-Using isolate as an ingredient to create CBD products is a common practice.
+Using CBD isolate as an ingredient to create end products is a common practice.
 You'll find isolate-based products of nearly every type available on the market today including capsules, tinctures, balms, vape products, and more.

-To combat the loss of all the major cannabis compounds, companies will often add hemp or marijuana-derived terpenes back into an isolate.
-The result is an enjoyable, aromatic product to dab that provides additional therapeutic benefits via terpenes.
+Since all the terpenes and cannabinoids are removed when making CBD isolate, some companies will add hemp or marijuana-derived terpenes back into an isolate.
+The result is an enjoyable, aromatic product that provides additional therapeutic benefits via terpenes.
 Most commonly this is done on products designed to be dabbed/vaped.

 Despite CBD isolate's inability to produce the entourage effect, the molecule still has plenty of research-backed and anecdotal evidence supporting its effectiveness.
 The isolate form also has some distinct advantages that make it attractive to new and experienced users.
 Namely, an isolate is THC-free, low cost, and extremely versatile.
 Below we highlight the many ways you can use CBD isolate: